IAF officer chargesheeted for leaking information to ISI

-An Indian Airforce Officer has been chargesheeted by the Delhi police who have accused him of leaking sensitive data to the ISI.
+An Indian Airforce Officer has been charge-sheeted by the Delhi police who have accused him of leaking sensitive data to the ISI.

 The final report is understood to have alleged that Group Captain Arun Marwah, arrested in February, had leaked classified documents to a woman through internet messenger WhatsApp.